Residential Tenancies Act 1986

 100: Tenancy Mediator or Tribunal may require valuer's report in certain proceedings, or

-“The mediator or judge can ask for a property value report to help decide some cases”
+"The Tenancy Mediator or Tribunal can ask for a special report to help make a fair decision."

 Procedure